marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 /data/daffy/cp4ba/build.sh <ENVIRONMENT_NAME>
 ```

 When this step is complete, approximately after 10 minutes depending on your environment, you will have the Cloud Pak running.
 These are just the core Cloud Pak operators, no service is running at this point.
 The cluster is now ready to deploy the service.
-At this stage, the cluster consists of IBM Foundation Services and the Cloud Pak for Business Automation operators in the following projects:
+At this stage, the cluster consists of IBM Foundation Services and the Cloud Pak for Business Automation operators in the following projects based on selction above:

 - cp4ba-starter
+- cp4ba-content
+- cp4ba-decisions
+- cp4ba-workflow
 - ibm-common-services

 <html>
    <head>